• Menu

 The final resting place of Dana A. Dorsey, Miami’s first black millionaire, at Lincoln Memorial Park in the Brownsville neighborhood of Miami.

-Henry Ethelbert Sigismund Reeves established the Miami Times in 1923, the city’s first black newspaper which often rallied against segregation.
-Reeves was born on November 16, 1882, in San Salvador, Bahamas.
+Henry Ethelbert Sigismund Reeves established the Miami Times in 1923.
+It was the city’s first black newspaper, often rallying against segregation.
+Reeves was born in San Salvador, Bahamas, on November 16, 1882.
 He served as an apprentice at the Nassau Guardian and decided to pursue the newspaper business.

-In 1919, he was on his way to New York via Miami when he was persuaded to start a newspaper there, which he did with partners, Dr. A. P. Holley and M. C. Bodie, whom he had previously known in the Bahamas, and Rev. Samuel A. Sampson.
-The Magic Printing Company, later known as the Magic Printery, and the Miami Sun were the results of this partnership.
+In 1919, he was on his way to New York via Miami when he was persuaded to start a newspaper there.
+He did this with partners Dr. A. P. Holley and M. C. Bodie, whom he had previously known in the Bahamas, and Rev. Samuel A. Sampson.
+The Magic Printing Company, later known as the Magic Printery, and the Miami Sun resulted from this partnership.

 Lincoln Memorial Park | Photo © 2018 Bullet, www.abandonedfl.com